christopher-wong/gradr/README.md

 allow students to see how they’re stacking up to their peers.

 ### Starting the Web Server:
+Dependencies: `Python 3.5.1` or higher
-1) Ensure mongodb is running by typing `mongo` and catching the shell.
+1) Ensure mongodb is running by typing `mongo` and catching the shell
-2) run `python runserver.py`.
+2) Run `pip install -r requirements.txt`
+3) Run `python runserver.py`
-3) begin by entering assignment categories and then corresponding assignments.
+4) Begin by entering assignment categories and corresponding assignments.
 The necessary databases and collections will be generated on the fly.
+5) Visit the 'View Databases' tab to view/update the database in table form
+6) View statistics

 ## User features:
 * Sign-up via OAUTH (disabled for demo / debugging)